GIGA Insights | 11/09/2025

 The trial of Brazil’s former president Jair Bolsonaro, which took place in September 2025, marks a historic moment: for the first time in the nation’s history, a former head of state has been prosecuted and convicted for attempting a coup – an extraordinary development in a country long marked by military interventions.

 The prosecution accused Bolsonaro and seven other individuals – including several former generals and cabinet members – of seeking to violently dismantle Brazil’s democratic rule of law.
 Alexandre de Moraes, Justice of the Supreme Federal Court, stated that Bolsonaro aimed to establish a “dictatorship” in Brazil.
 The verdict was announced on 11 September.
-A majority of 4 judges against 1 voted for conviction.
+A majority of 4 judges voted for conviction versus 1 against.

-Prof. Dr. Mariana Llanos, GIGA expert on democratic institutions and presidential crises, is closely following the proceedings.
-In this interview, she explains why the trial is so significant and what other democracies can learn from the case.
+Prof. Dr. Mariana Llanos, GIGA expert on democratic institutions and presidential crises, is closely following proceedings.
+In this interview, she explains why the trial is so significant and what other democracies can learn from this case.

 Mariana, why is this trial so pivotal for Brazil?